getodk/docs/README.md

 Once your environment is set up, build and serve the docs locally with:

-FOR LINUX
 ```bash
 $ make odkx
 $ cd odkx-build
 $ python -m http.server 8000
 ```

-You can then view the docs in your browser at http://localhost:8000.
+You can then view the docs in your browser at [http://localhost:8000/odkx-build/](http://localhost:8000/odkx-build/).

 You can also use `make` to run just a portion of the build process.
 See available [build tasks](#tasks) below.